jasonmcalpin/kiss/docs/game/setting.md

 ## Setting
 The game is about creating an empire of your own. will it be a trade empire or a military one?
 Will you join forces or go it alone?
 The choice is yours.
 Each player will start on a random homeworld and can choose a special ability.
 Name your race and create a flag to represent your empire.
 You can explore the galaxy, build ships, colonize worlds and trade with other players.
 Watchout the old empire may still have a few ships out there protecting planets or resouces.

+The goal is to build up your forces before the empire returns to survive.

+## Feel
+The game is called KISS.
+So for some fun lets and at the end the fleet commander will blow a kiss and wave goodbye when the player loses.
+When they win the commander will blow a kiss and clap well done.
+I want something distinctive and fun to make it stand out.

+- Five Star Stories.
+Its anime and mecha but all about style and fashion.
+- Stellar Blade.
+Sexy and Stylish.
+- Frost Punk.
+Build up a civilization before time runs out.